 The main challenges are the following:

-- Deficit of the Pension Fund in Ukraine
+- deficit of the Pension Fund of Ukraine

 Main approaches to address social policy challenges

 In 2019, the Ministry of Social Policy of Ukraine continued the process of reforming the social sphere directed towards the achievement of the priorities:

 - Labour market reform, promotion of productive employment, labour market reform.